 The air being drawn into the HVAC after circulating a room.

-A rating the describes the efficiency of an air conditioning equipment.
+A rating that describes the efficiency of an air conditioning equipment.
 It specifically refers to the efficiency throughout a cooling season.
-The higher the rating the more efficient it is.
+The higher the rating, the more efficient it is.

 The umbrella term that refers to all the components of an HVAC unit.